actility/thingpark-integrations/1_tpNS-AS/AS_python_example/README.md

 python3 test_server.py
 ```

-Check if the simulated test message (that is taken from uplink_frame.json file) is written into the msg_logs.txt file properly.
+Check if the simulated test message (that is taken from uplink_frame.json file) is written into the msg.log file properly.
 (Open the file manually and look at its content)